-Eppendorf SE · Barkhausenweg 1 · 22339 Hamburg · Germany eppendorf@eppendorf.com · www.eppendorf.com
+Eppendorf SE \cdot Barkhausenweg 1 \cdot 22339 Hamburg \cdot Germany eppendorf@eppendorf.com · www.eppendorf.com

 ATCC® is a registered trademark of American Type Culture Collection, USA.
 Pipet-Aid® XP and Drummond® are registered trademarks of Drummond Scientific Co., USA.
-Hoffmann group® is a registered trademark of Hoffmann GmbH Qualitätswerkzeuge, Germany.
-Quant-IT^M is a trademark of Life technologies9; Pico-Green[®] and Life Technologies9 are registered trademarks of Life Technologies, Inc., USA.
-FluoroskanTM and EVOSTM are trademarks of Thermo Fisher Scientific[®], USA.
-Nuc Blue[®] and Thermo Fisher Scientific[®] are registered trademarks of Thermo Fisher Scientific[®] are registered trademark of Analis SA/NV, Belgium.
-Ansys[®] and EVOSTM are trademarks of Ansys, Inc., USA.
-Leica[®] is a registered trademark of Lieca Microsystems IR GmbH, Germany.
-Matrigel[®] and Corning[®] are registered trademarks of Cornel, Inc., USA.
-Eppendorf[®], the Eppendorf Brand Design, Multipette[®], Combitips[®] advanced, Eppendorf Xplorer[®], Easypet[®], Biopur[®] and epT.I.P.S.[®] are registered trademarks of Eppendorf SE, Germany.
-Galaxy[®] is a registered trademark of Eppendorf, Inc., USA.
-Copyright © 2023, Eppendorf SE, Germany.
-Order No.: AA01 022 420/EN2/0323/ME.
+Hoffmann group® is a registered trademark of Hoffmann GmbH Qualitätswerkzeuge, Germany, Quanti-TTTM is a trademark of Life technologies®; Pico-Green® and Life Technologies® are registered trademarks of Life Technologies, Inc., USA.
+FluoroskanTM and EVOSTM are trademarks of Thermo Fisher Scientific® are registered trademarks of No. Vi-CELLTM XR is a trademark of Analis SA/NV, Belgium.
+Ansys® and CFX® are registered trademarks of Ansys, Inc., USA.
+Leica® is a registered trademark of Leica Microsystems IR GmbH, Germany, Martigel® and Comping® are registered trademarks of Corning, Inc., USA.

+Eppendorf®, the Eppendorf Brand Design, Multipette®, Combitips® advanced, Eppendorf Xplorer®, Easypet®, Biopur® and epT.I.P.S.® are registered trademarks of Eppendorf SE, Germany.

+Galaxy® is a registered trademark of Eppendorf, Inc., USA.
+Copyright © 2021, Eppendorf SE, Germany.
+Order No.: AAOI 022 420/EN1.

 Eppendorf SE reserves the right to modify its products and services at any time.
-This application note is subject to change without notice.
-Although prepared to ensure accuracy.
-Eppendorf SE assumes no liability for errors, or for any damages resulting from the application not alone cannot as such provide for or replace reading and respecting the current version of the operating manual.
+This application note alone cannot as such provide for or replace reading and respecting the current version of the operating manual.